-Veeam Backup & Replication has the following limitations for work with Microsoft Nano Servers or Microsoft Hyper-V 2016 and later:
+Veeam Backup & Replication has the following limitations for work with Microsoft Hyper-V 2016 or later:

-- If Microsoft Hyper-V Server 2016 and later/Microsoft Nano Servers and hosts of lower versions are added to the same cluster, Veeam Backup & Replication will not use new mechanisms to work for VMs in this cluster (for example, online backup with checkpoints and RCT for change block tracking).
+- If Microsoft Hyper-V Server 2016 or later and hosts of lower versions are added to the same cluster, Veeam Backup & Replication will not use new mechanisms to work for VMs in this cluster (for example, online backup with checkpoints and RCT for change block tracking).
 The new mechanisms will be used only after you perform the following actions:

-- Upgrade all nodes in the cluster to Microsoft Hyper-V Server 2016 and later/Microsoft Nano Server
+- Upgrade all nodes in the cluster to Microsoft Hyper-V Server 2016 or later

 - Upgrade the cluster functional level